guida-lang/package-registry/README.md

 - **ENABLE_CACHE**: Allows for the creation of a local copy of the packages.
 Disabled by default.
-- **CRON_TIME**: The cron syntax to fire off the background job to keep the registry updated with the uplinks.
+- **CRON_TIME**: The cron syntax to fire off the background job to keep the registry
+- **CRON_DISABLED**: Optional.
+When set to `true` (case-sensitive), the background cron job that polls uplinks will be disabled.
+By default the cron job runs; set this variable only when you want to disable polling. updated with the uplinks.
 Defaults to `0 0 * * * *` (hourly).
 - **PORT**: The port on which the server will run.
 Defaults to `3000`.
+- **UPLINK**: Optional.
+The URL of an upstream package registry to mirror packages from (for example `https://package.elm-lang.org`).

+	- When provided, the server inserts the uplink into the database at startup and the background cron job will poll the uplink for new packages.
+	- Note: you only need to set `UPLINK` once.
+The value is persisted in the database so subsequent restarts do not require re-setting the environment variable.